lpb3393/predicting_pneumonia/README.md

 ## Data Augmentation

-After artifically expanding the dataset during data augmentation, I will fit the dataset to the final model to hopefully get better results.
+In order to avoid overfitting the model, we need to artificially expand the dataset.
+We can make the dataset larger by altering the training data with small transformations to reproduce the variations.
+The data was adjusted by a rotation range of 40, width shift of 0.2, height shift of 0.2, shear range of 0.3, and a zoom range of 0.1.
+Once the new data has been created, I ran the new dataset in the finall CNN model.

 ![dataaug](https://github.com/lpb3393/predicting_pneumonia/blob/main/photos/dataaug.JPG)

 ## Final Model

-After artifically expanding the dataset during data augmentation, I will fit the dataset to the final model to hopefully get better results.
+After artifically expanding the dataset during data augmentation, I fit the dataset to the final model and got the best results so far.
+Even though the loss rate increase to 39%, the accuracy increased significantly to 88%.
+The weighted average recall score for this model 89%, which means it detected the postive images very well.
+In the confusion matrix, it's clear to see where it made the prediction and when it was correct.
+Recall is not only a good metric to use for identifying positive images but also because of the class imbalance in the dataset.

 ![modelsummary](https://github.com/lpb3393/predicting_pneumonia/blob/main/photos/modelsummary.JPG)